 Sonamarg ("Meadow of Gold") is the last major Kashmiri town on the way to Ladakh.
 It's famous for its Thajiwas Glacier, and what's really remarkable about this glacier is how accessible it is.
 From the highway, you can hike up to the glacier and back in about five hours.
-If you don't have so much time to spare, it's possible to ride a pony instead or take a shared taxi part of the way there.
+It's possible to ride a pony or take a shared taxi part of the way there too.
 Scenes of many Bollywood movies have been filmed in the area, and you won't have to try very hard to feel like you're in one!
 There are a number of options for eating and staying at Sonamarg.
 Ahsan Mount Resort has Swiss tents for glamping.
 Hotel Snowland is conveniently positioned but could be managed better.

 - Location: On the Srinagar-Ladakh Highway, 2.5 hours northeast of Srinagar.